nipy/nipy/doc/devel/guidelines/make_release.rst

   text files (if present) with the branch or commit for the release, commit and then push back up to github.
 This will trigger a wheel build and test on OSX, Linux and Windows.
 Check the build has passed on on the Travis-CI interface at https://travis-ci.org/MacPython/nipy-wheels.
-You'll need commit privileges to the ``dipy-wheels`` repo; ask Matthew Brett or on the mailing list if you do not have them.
+You'll need commit privileges to the ``nipy-wheels`` repo; ask Matthew Brett or on the mailing list if you do not have them.

-* The release should now be ready.

 Doing the release
 =================